 It’s not the easiest problem to solve, especially when there are so many businesses competing for a slice of the pie.

 Consumer habits are changing.
 People are becoming more knowledgeable, spending a substantial portion of their time investigating brands online.
-So, unless you’re relying solely on impulse purchasers, you need to find a way to get yourself noticed by buyers who want what you’re selling.
+So, unless you're relying solely on impulse purchasers, you need to find a way to get yourself noticed by buyers who want what you're selling and change your sales process and go-to-market plan accordingly.

-You need to figure out your marketing approach, develop a sales method, discover your ideal customer, produce a tempting pricing structure, and set up your unique selling proposition.
+You need to figure out your GTM marketing strategy approach, develop a sales strategy and method, discover your ideal target customers, produce a tempting pricing structure, and set up your unique selling proposition.

-As a crucial part of your business plan, a go to market strategy can help you with all of this.
+As a crucial part of your business plan, a go to market strategy (GTM Strategy) can help you with all of this.

 The Core Components of a Go to Market Strategy Plan

-At its most basic, a typical go to market strategy boils down to a pricing strategy and a distribution plan.
+At its most basic, a typical Go to market strategy (GTM Strategy) boils down to a pricing strategy and a distribution plan.

 However, for the plan to be successful, you need to dig a little deeper.
 To flesh out your strategy, you’ll need to include the following core components: